 Here are some healthy snack ideas for you to take on a hike.

 1. Granola Bars- are a great source of nutrients from nuts, rolled oats, and a bit of natural sweetness from dried fruits and honey- they keep everyone full with their slow release of energy.
 They are also very easy to fix up quickly using leftover nuts, seeds and grains from your pantry.
-No two batches will be exactly the same!
+No two batches will be exactly the same and they are essential for a healthy diet!
 Typically these bars will be made with butter, but can be made using your favourite nut butters.
 Like a bowl of granola, as long as you have the oat base, whatever you add from here is totally up to you.
 These granola bars are easy to bake and can keep for up to two weeks in a sealed container.

 2. Trail Mix- designed to be eaten ‘on trail’ these basic mixes of dried fruits, cereals, chocolate chips, pretzels, nuts and seeds will provide a nutritional energy boost on harder trails.
 Store whatever you have left in a mason jar, take a handful at a time and enjoy the diversity of textures and flavors in one mouthful.